escuccim/RR-NOAA-Storm-Data/NOAA-Analysis.md

 As far as economic damage, floods cause the greatest total damage with hurricanes causing the greatest mean damage.
 While each flood does not cause a great deal of damage, the sheer number of them causes the damage made by each to add up.
 In contrast, a relatively small number of hurricanes each cause a massive amount of damage.

 In terms of fatalities and injuries, we observe a similar pattern.
 Tornados cause the most total injuries and fatalities, followed by floods.
-In terms of average number of injuries and fatalities, tsunamis cause the greatest average number of fatalities, however this is completely attributable to one outlier.
-Ignoring this data point, hurricanes have the highest average fatalities and injuries.
+In terms of average number of injuries and fatalities, tsunamis cause the greatest average number of fatalities, however this is attributable to one outlier, as the remaining tsunamis cause no more than one injury or fatality each.
+If we exclude this outlier from the analysis, hurricanes have the highest average fatalities and injuries.
+In the health effects we also see that, despite a low average number of injuries caused by floods, the number of them causes the total injuries to add up.